 Students who want to live in the same residence hall room next year as they are living now may “squat” and keep their room for the following year.
 A student who chooses to squat receives the exact same room.
 (Please note that first year students and students living in suites are not eligible to squat).

 What residence halls/rooms does 4 person selection include?

-Mandell Family Hall (you must be 21 years of age or Junior/Senior status to select a suite in Mandell Family Hall).
+Mandell Family Hall (you must be 21 years of age or Junior/Senior status at the time of Room Selection to select a suite in Mandell Family Hall).
 There are 124 students who live in Mandell Family Hall/ 31 suites.
 These suites may be coed.

 What residence halls/rooms does 6 person selection include?

-Pietz and McCullough (You must be 21 years of age or Junior/Senior status to select a suite in Pietz or McCullough).
+Pietz and McCullough (You must be 21 years of age or Junior/Senior status at the time of Room Selection to select a suite in Pietz or McCullough).
 We have 108 students who live in Pietz and 108 students who live in McCullough; each hall has 18 suites.
 These suites may not be coed.